 In Boulder, Colorado, it's against the law to tease, taunt, or threaten somebody with the hope that your words will start a fight.
 There is one exception, though.
 It's perfectly legal to say fighting words to a cop, until the cop asks you to stop, at which point you are legally required to knock it off.
 The law has been amended a few times over the years, to make sure it's constitutional and doesn't restrict anyone's First Amendment rights, so now the intent to harass or annoy must be very clear.

 In Quitman, Georgia, the answer to "why did the chicken cross the road" is "because the chicken is a criminal."
 Yes, it's against the law for a chicken to cross an open road.
-Of course, the chicken can't be punished, but the owner will be held accountable for letting his or her chicken fly the coop.
+Of course, these chicken can't be punished, but the owner will be held accountable for letting his or her chicken fly the coop.

 The use of Silly String in Southington, Connecticut, is banned at carnivals, parades, and public places.
-The ordinance banning the stuff was created after a bunch of parade goers sprayed a parade with Silly String, which stained clothing, messed up the paint on some cars, and nearly caused two police officers to lose control of their motorcycles.
+The ordinance banning the stuff was created after a bunch of people sprayed a parade with Silly String, which stained clothing, messed up the paint on some cars, and nearly caused two police officers to lose control of their motorcycles.
 Using Silly String is punishable by a fine of $99.

 In 2013, the town of Nucla, Colorado, passed an ordinance requiring the head of every household in town to own a gun, for safety's sake.
 Felons, the mentally disabled, and "paupers" are excluded from the law, as are people who won't own guns for religious reasons.
 (If you're curious, the population of Nucla is, per the latest census, just over 700 people.)

-Ice skating on the Riverside Pond in Moline, Illinois, is against the law in June.
-It’s also against the law in August.
+Ice skating on the Riverside Pond in Moline, Illinois, is against the law in June and August.
 It would be pretty hard to violate this law, though, since the average low temperature during the summer months there is in the 60s.

-No Tailgating After Midnight; Fenwick Island, Delaware
+Tailgating is illegal after midnight; Fenwick Island, Delaware

-Despite having no professional sports teams and a population of just 379 people, it is against the law to tailgate between the hours of midnight and 6:00 a.m.
+Despite having no professional sports teams and a population of just 437 people, it is against the law to tailgate between the hours of midnight and 6 a.m.
 In fact, it is illegal to even be in a parked car during those hours.
 Basically, the town of Fenwick Island wants you to go home.

 It might seem like the folks in charge in Beech Grove, Indiana, are out to ruin everyone's good time, but they say watermelon is banned from parks because the leftover rinds were tearing through trash bags and making messes everywhere.
-Locals say the law is never enforced, but it's too much hassle to take it off the books.
+Locals say the law is never enforced, but it's too much of a hassle to take it off the books.
 Hence why it's still around.

-You are legally required to eat fried chicken with your hands in Gainesville County, Georgia.
+You are legally required to eat fried chicken with your fingers in Gainesville County, Georgia.
 And unlike some of the other archaic rules out there, this law is still enforced… sort of.
 In fact, a 91-year-old woman was arrested on her birthday for violating the law, but was quickly given a pardon (and sentenced to come back to the county often and eat lots of fried chicken).

-Whistling Loudly Is Forbidden; Waterbury, Connecticut
+Whistling loudly is forbidden; Waterbury, Connecticut

-Whistling loudly enough to annoy anyone around you or inside their homes is against the law in Waterbury, Connecticut.
+Whistling (or singing) loudly enough to annoy anyone around you or inside their homes is against the law in Waterbury, Connecticut.
 If you do whistle too loudly, police can issue a citation, and the fee will be determined based on a schedule of fees made by the mayor and aldermen based on the city's budget that year.
 So if you do plan on whistling to annoy somebody, make sure to do it during a year when the city is flush.

 It's against the law for dogs to mate within 500 yards of a church.
 If your dog gets busted doing this, you could be fined up to $500.
 Just another reason to keep your dog on a leash in public.

-Honking in Front of a Sandwich Shop At Night Isn’t Allowed; Little Rock, Arkansas
+Honking in front of a sandwich shop at night isn't allowed; Little Rock, Arkansas

-You can have dandelions in your yard in Pueblo, Colorado, but the moment they're more than ten inches tall, you are in violation of the law.
+You can have dandelions in your yard in Pueblo, Colorado, but the moment they're more than 10 inches tall, you are in violation of the law.
 If you don't cut down your dandelions once they get too tall, the city can do it for you, but they will charge you labor plus $100 to do it.

-Don’t Whisper in Church; Rehoboth Beach, Delaware
+Whispering in church is wrongful behavior; Rehoboth Beach, Delaware

 It's against the law to whisper in church in Rehoboth Beach, Delaware.
 It's also against the law to make too much noise within 300 feet of a place of worship.
 Yes, church is a very quiet place in Rehoboth Beach.
 If you are issued a citation for doing this, the fine will be at least $25.

-It's a illegal to throw a snowball in Provo, Utah, which must be a really hard law for kids to not break.
+It's illegal to throw a snowball in Provo, Utah, which must be a really hard law for kids to not break.
 Snowballs are categorized as "missiles," and it's against the law to throw them at people, or buildings, or just through the air in a way that might startle someone.
-The town averages 57 inches of snow each year, so there's definitely a lot of temptation on the ground.
+The town averages 43 inches of snow each year, so there's definitely a lot of temptation on the ground.